Craving comfort foods? Slather this Baked Goat Cheese and Tomato Dip over warm bread. A great appetizer recipe for parties, too!

 Anyone who knows me or Lisa is very familiar with our love of goat cheese.
 Rarely do we miss an opportunity to sneak it into a dish.
-So naturally I couldn’t resist trying this recipe for a baked goat cheese dip.
+So naturally I couldn’t resist trying this recipe for a Baked Goat Cheese and Tomato Dip.
 It combines two of my favorite things: the fresh flavors of tomato bruschetta and goat cheese.
-While this recipe had me at goat cheese, it gets even better because you can prep it up to a month in advance and freeze it.
-Simply thaw it in the fridge and bake as directed when you need it.
-How wonderful is that?
-It’s perfect for last-minute get togethers.

 - 1 small onion, diced

 - 1 (14.5-ounce) can petite-diced tomatoes